C06A/HALSpeL/hal-spel/README.md

 Follow the parameters for templated link the optional parameter specifies the additional headers.

 The Fuel labrary supports "base headers" which will be added to all request automatically.
-The can be used for example with authentication token, CSRS and other Client identification purposes.
-In addition each request needs it's own headers like Content Type, Accept, Length, etc. methods accespt thous headers after template placeholders values (see example below).
+That can be used for example with authentication token, CSRS and other Client identification purposes.
+In addition each request needs it's own headers like Content Type, Accept, Length, etc. methods accepts thous headers after template placeholders values (see example below).

 Default headers are: